Compose Architectures Visually

 Draw a component — In the canvas, left-click and drag the mouse to create a rectangle.
 Release the mouse button to see the component outline.
-Click the light blue outline to commit.
+Select the Component block option to commit.

 Create a single component from the palette —

 Each component must have a name that is unique within the same architecture level.
 The name of the component is highlighted upon creation so you can directly type the name.
 To change the name of a component, click the component and then click its name.

 Move a component simply by clicking and dragging it.
 Blue guidelines may appear to help align the component with other components.

 Resize a component by dragging corners.